rosbit/duktape-bridge/README.md

   fmt.Println("result is:", res)

   /*
-  // or if you want to the function more than 1 times, just register it first ctx.RegisterFileFunc("a.js", "test") ctx.CallFunc("test", "args 1", 2, true, "other args") ctx.CallFunc("test", "array args", []int{1, 2, 3})
+  // or if you want to call the js function more than 1 times, just register it first ctx.RegisterFileFunc("a.js", "test") ctx.CallFunc("test", "args 1", 2, true, "other args") ctx.CallFunc("test", "array args", []int{1, 2, 3})